Looking for more hospitality leads?

 What kind of companies supply FF&E?

 Every day, hotels spend millions of dollars on a wide variety of products in the FF&E category, from beds to bathroom fixtures to electronics.
+FF&E purchasing can be quite diverse and often complex.

 If you sell furniture, bedding, window treatments, lighting, carpeting, tile, bathroom fixtures, kitchen appliances and fixtures, electronics and technology (like phones and computers) or architectural elements not permanently connected, then you should be pursuing hospitality leads as an FF&E category provider.